MonoSDF: Exploring Monocular Geometric Cues for Neural Implicit Surface Reconstruction: Method

 Following recent work~\cite{Yariv2020NIPS,Yariv2021NEURIPS,Oechsle2021ICCV,Wang2021ARXIVb}, we optimize the implicit representations described in~\secref{sec:representation} via an image-based reconstruction loss using differentiable volume rendering.
 More specifically, to render a pixel, we cast a ray $\br$ from the camera center $\bo$ through the pixel along its view direction $\bv$.
 We sample $M$ points $\bx_\br^i = \bo + t_\br^i\bv$ along the ray and predict their SDF $\hat{s}_\br^i$ and color values $\hat{\bc}^i_\br$.
 We follow~\cite{Yariv2021NEURIPS} to transform the SDF values $\hat{s}_\br^i$ to density values $\sigma_\br^i$ for volume rendering:

 where $\beta$ is a learnable parameter.
-Following NeRF~\cite{Mildenhall2020ECCV}, the color $\hat{C}(\br)$ for the current ray $\br$ is rendered via numerical integration:
+Following NeRF~\cite{Mildenhall2020ECCV}, the color $\hat{C}(\br)$ for the current ray $\br$ is computed via numerical integration:

 where $T_\br^i$ and $\alpha_\br^i$ denote the transmittance and alpha value of sample point $i$ along ray $\br$, respectively, and $\delta_\br^i$ is the distance between neighboring sample points.
-Similarly, we render depth $\hat{D}(\br)$ and normal $\hat{N}(\br)$ of the surface intersecting the current ray as:
+Similarly, we compute the depth $\hat{D}(\br)$ and normal $\hat{N}(\br)$ of the surface intersecting the current ray as: